upsiflu/magician/DESIGN.md

 #Architecture / Libraries

 The app is offline-only, so the codebase is very simple.
-I have included `ianmackenzie`'s geometry library so I don't need to look up all the vector math I've forgotten in the past decade.
+- I have included `ianmackenzie`'s geometry library so I don't need to look up all the vector math I've forgotten in the past decade.
+- `webbhuset/elm-json-decode` is a continuation-passing style decoder library which I tend to enjoy for its explicitness.

 The other libraries I had to include for the Browser platform are listed in the [elm.json](./elm.json) file.